lucyparsons/OpenOversight/docs/advanced_csv_import.md

 Then there is a ``--force-create`` flag that allows to delete and overwrite existing entries in the database.
 This is only supposed to be used in non-production environments and to allow replication of the data of another (in most cases production) instance to local environments to test the import command locally first.
 More details on that flag at the end of the document: :ref:`ref-aci-force-create`.
-Finally there is ``--overwrite-assignments`` which simplifies updating assignments.
+Finally, there is ``--overwrite-assignments`` which simplifies updating assignments.
 Instead of updating them, all assignments for the relevant officers are deleted and created new based on the provided data.
 This flag is only considered if an assignments-csv is provided and ignored otherwise.
 See the instructions in the section on assignment-csv for more details.